When you join the Edinburgh Medical School, you become part of a close-knit community.

 At Edinburgh Medical School, we put a strong emphasis on developing life-long learning, which are essential qualities for a successful medical career.

-The Student Wellbeing team is available to any student who requires additional support for any reason.
+The Student Support team is available to any student who requires additional support for any reason.
 They will arrange individual student meetings, providing support and guidance on services available to you and strategies to help maintain your wellbeing.
 They also support and run a number of wellbeing initiatives and coordinate the Student Ambassador scheme.